pcdworks/website-ng/content/services/hardtech-basecamp-incubator.md

 workspace, office space to continue to work on the “paperwork” part of your project, and conference rooms for team meetings.

-You also have access to our engineering and office software, 3D printing, prototyping equipment, and testing hardware, which saves you precious capital.
+You also have access to our engineering and office software, our video studio, 3D printing, prototyping equipment, and testing hardware, which can save you precious time and capital.
 There's even a gym and a game room to go along with 8 guest rooms with private bathrooms and queen size beds.
 In short, we have everything you need to be a happy—and highly productive—camper.